-I have an android phone, but I know that iPhones have a similar function because of my sister’s iPhone.
+I have an android phone, but I know that iPhones have a similar function.
 I found mine in the digital well-being section of the settings.

 If you find that only a few apps distract you more than others (Hello Twitter!) those are the apps you should put timers on.